Profile

 Religion Presbyterian

 Medical Information Height 5 feet 6¾ inches.
 Weight 141 lbs.
 Chest measurement 35¾-38 inches.
 Complexion fair.
 Eyes blue.
 Hair dark.
 Sight - both eyes 6/6.
 Hearing & colour vision both normal.
 Limbs well formed.
 Full & perfect movement of all joints.
 Chest well formed.
-Heart & lungs normals.
+Heart & lungs normal.
 No illnesses.
 Free from varicocele, varicose veins, haemorrhoids, inveterate or contagious skin disease.
 Vaccinated (left arm).
 Good bodily & mental health.
 Slight defect(s) but not sufficient to cause rejection.
 No fits.
-Left hernia - to be fitted with a truss in camp.
+Left inguinal hernia - to be fitted with a truss in camp.
 Class A.

 Military Service